kyma-project/kyma/docs/03-tutorials/serverless/svls-01-create-inline-function.md

 This tutorial shows how you can create a simple "Hello World" Function in Node.js 12.
 The Function's code and dependencies are defined as an inline code in the Function's **spec**.

->**TIP:** Serverless also allows you to store Function's code and dependencies as sources in a Git repository.
+>**TIP:** Serverless also allows you to store the Function's code and dependencies as sources in a Git repository.
 To learn more, read how to [Create a Git Function](./svls-02-create-git-function.md).

->**TIP:** Read about [Function’s specification](../../../05-technical-reference/svls-08-function-specification.md) if you are interested in its signature, `event` and `context` objects, and custom HTTP responses the Function returns.
+>**TIP:** Read about [Function’s specification](../../05-technical-reference/svls-08-function-specification.md) if you are interested in its signature, `event` and `context` objects, and custom HTTP responses the Function returns.

 ## Steps